You plop down at your computer on a Monday morning for a quick look at your website’s traffic.

 (Click here for several more examples.)

 Inbound marketing is more educational.
 Every buyer has a journey, and they are set on making an informed decision.
-Of all consumers, 80% do at least some online research before buying.
-That number increases to 94% for B2B consumers.

 As an inbound marketer, your job is to help them study along their journey from:

 - Awareness that they have an issue